 They’d agree that Oxbridge is elitist, and that that’s very, very bad.
 But they’d shy away from my conclusion, which is that Oxbridge should be abolished.
 Instead, they’d argue that Oxford and Cambridge themselves aren’t the problem, but that private schools and social inequality are.

-I mostly agree.
+I half agree.
 Oxbridge doesn’t take lovely young altruists and turn them into neoliberal sociopaths.
 It just finally cements a worldview that’s been gradually assembling itself since the individuals in question could first walk and talk.

 If you just abolished Oxbridge and left it at that, tomorrow’s elites would go somewhere else – Durham, Bristol, St Andrews, or some other posh university.